tuandung222/Open-vocabulary-Action-Recognition-with-CLIP/docs/beginner_guides/02_har_basics.md

 - Applying attention mechanisms to focus on important parts of the video
 - Using vision transformers to process sequences of video frames

-## Our CLIP-based Approach
+## My CLIP-based Approach

-In this project, we leverage CLIP's powerful visual understanding for HAR by:
+In this project, I leverage CLIP's powerful visual understanding for HAR by:

 1. Using CLIP's vision encoder to extract rich features from video frames
 2. Adapting these features to recognize human actions